kunitoki/LuaBridge3/Manual.md

 } // namespace luabridge
 ```

-When a specialization of `Stack` exists for a given type `T` we say that the `T` is _convertible_.
+When a specialization of `luabridge::Stack <>` exists for a given type `T` we say that the `T` is _convertible_.
 Throughout this document and the LuaBridge API, these types can be used anywhere a convertible type is expected.

 The Stack template class specializations are used automatically for variables, properties, data members, property members, function arguments and return values.
 These basic types are supported:

 * `bool`
 * `char`, converted to a string of length one.
-* `const char*` and `std::string` strings.
+* `const char*`, `std::string_view` and `std::string` all converted to strings.
-* `std::byte`, integers, `float`, `double`, `long double` converted to `Lua_number`.
+* `std::byte`, integers, `float`, `double`, `long double` all converted to `Lua_number`.

-User-defined types which are convertible to one of the basic types are possible, simply provide a `Stack <>` specialization in the `luabridge` namespace for your user-defined type, modeled after the existing types.
+User-defined types which are convertible to one of the basic types are possible, simply provide a `luabridge::Stack <>` specialization in the `luabridge` namespace for your user-defined type, modeled after the existing types.
 For example, here is a specialization for a `juce::String`:

 ```cpp
 namespace luabridge {